Vivek1258/Vivek1258/README.md

 - 👋 Hi, I’m Vivek Mankar
 - 👀 I have been learning and working in the field of AI/Ml for the last 3 years.
 - ✨  I have graduated with a nano degree in Machine Learning Engineering under the AWS ML Scholarship after getting selected in the top 300 students across the world in the AWS scholarship test.
 - 🌱 I love designing applications using AI and ML.
 Currently, I am collaborating with an international open-source organization called aviation.ml.
-I have also volunteered to a Canada based startup as an ML engineer. so I have a good experience of working remotely with a team.
+I have also volunteered to a Canada based startup as an ML engineer.

 <!---
 - I love designing applications using AI and ML.
 I have worked on End-toEnd ML projects that uses technologies like Time series forecasting, Regression, Classification, Computer Vision and Natural Language Processing, I have worked on the backend developement of an eCommerce website spareware.com check out the projects section.